hargoniX/master/thesis/thesis.typ

 )

-In order to solve these problems, Nunchaku applies long pipelines of reduction passes that eventually end up in the input logic of its solvers.
+In order to solve these problems, Nunchaku applies long pipelines of reduction passes that eventually end up in the input logics of its solvers.
 With the CVC4 pipeline alone containing 21 passes, explaining the pipelines in full would be far out of scope for this work.
 Instead, the following description focuses on the key steps relevant for the design of the reduction from Lean to Nunchaku.